MicrosoftLearning/DP-500-Azure-Data-Analyst/readme.md

 - These files on GitHub are designed to be used in conjunction with the student handbook, but are in GitHub as a central repository so MCTs and course authors can have a shared source for the latest lab files.

 - It will be recommended that for every delivery, trainers check GitHub for any changes that may have been made to support the latest Azure services, and get the latest files for their delivery.

-## What about changes to the student handbook?

-- We will review the student handbook on a quarterly basis and update through the normal MOC release channels as needed.

 ## How do I contribute?